 Sure enough, as with just about any Willie Nelson song, the tune is quite easy to play on the guitar.
 Brand new players may take some time to get up to speed with the shuffling strum pattern, but overall this is a fun and easy song to play.

 Take Me Home Country Roads by John Denver

-The original version of this song has something of a tricky fingerpicking pattern, but for beginners you can approach the song with a straightforward strum.
+The original version has something of a tricky fingerpicking pattern, but beginners can approach this song with a straightforward strum.
 The chords also are simple enough to play that your only challenge as a beginner will be getting the changes done at speed.